 Daily Tour Description - 14 Day Classic Namibia Roundtrip

-I will collect you early in the morning either at your accommodation in Windhoek or at the airport.
-We start our journey south on the main highway and will reach the town of Rehoboth after 80 km for our first stop.
-This town is the traditional home of the Baster people, mainly Afrikaans speaking with some of them having roots dating back to the German colonial days.
-Now traveling onward to the settlement of Kalkrand, we bid the main road farewell and head off into the Kalahari.
-The Kalahari Desert is actually not a desert at all and very different to the dunes we will find down further South, as it receives more rainfall and can therefore not really be called a desert.
-By midday we reach our first overnight destination, the Bagatelle Kalahari Game Ranch and time for our lunch break.
-We have the opportunity to go on a late afternoon sunset drive before settling down for dinner.
+I will meet you early in the morning either at your accommodation in Windhoek or at the airport.
+Now we start our two-week Namibia tour and we drive south on the B1 main road and reach the town of Rehoboth after 80 km for our first stop.
+This town is the traditional home of the Baster people who prefer Afrikaans and many of them have their roots back to the German colonial era.
+Now we drive to the small settlement Kalkrand take leave of the main road and turn left into the Kalahari.
+The Kalahari Desert is not really a desert at all and very different from the dunes that we will find farther south.
+The reason is that the Kalahari receives more rainfall and therefore can not really be called a desert.
+At noon we reach our first overnight destination, the Kalahari Anib Lodge and in time for our lunch break.
+We have the opportunity to take sunset outing in the late afternoon and have dinner afterwards.

-Overnight: Bagatelle Kalahari Game Ranch - Dinner and Breakfast included
+Overnight: Kalahari Anib Lodge - Dinner and Breakfast included

-After our early breakfast we are on our way to the town of Mariental and further south to Keetmanshoop.
-But before we reach Keetmanshoop, we turn left and visit the famous Quivertree forest.
-Quiver trees are not in fact trees, they are a type of aloe, (Aloe Dichotoma).
-These weird looking plants dot the landscape in this part of the world and are locally common, however they are one of the world’s rarest flora species.
-We continue our trip with a short lunch break in Keetmanshoop, in order to reach our next destination the Canyon Road House, which is located only 14 km from the entrance gate to the viewing points of the Fish River Canyon.
-This unique lodge offers 24 immaculate en-suite rooms with air conditioning, a swimming pool and a petrol station.
-Due to its elaborate decor Canyon Roadhouse has acquired a sort of cult status in Namibia: the good old days of the automobile are displayed as theme decor in the restaurant and bar.
-After our well deserved dinner, we retire for the night looking forward to our visit to the famous canyon the next day.
+After our early breakfast we are on our way to the town of Mariental and then further south to Keetmanshoop.
+But before we reach Keetmanshoop, we turn left and visit the famous quiver tree forest, as well as the "Giant's Playground" or better the playground of the giants.
+Quiver trees are absolutely no trees, they are actually a plant of the kind Aloe, (Aloe Dichotoma).
+These weird-looking plants that are native to the area litter the landscape in this part of the world, but they are one of the rarest flora species in the world.
+After a short lunch break, we continue from Keetmanshoop to reach our next destination, the Canyon Road House, which is only 14km from the entrance gate to the viewpoints of the Fish River Canyon.
+This unique lodge has 24 immaculate en-suite rooms, air conditioning, swimming pool and also a petrol station.
+Through its elaborate decor, Canyon Roadhouse has acquired a kind of cult status in Namibia: the good old days of the automobile are presented as theme decoration in the restaurant and in the bar.
+After our well deserved dinner we retire for the night and look forward to the visit at the Fish River Canyon the next day.

 Overnight: Canyon Road House - Dinner and Breakfast included